Writing a good resume is not an easy task. Especially when you are actively looking for a job and need to create dozens of applications.

 There are certainly some skills and competencies that you can prove you have such as a certificate or a drivers license.
 Such skills are called “hard skills”.

-It’s much easier for recruiters to evaluate your possession of hard skills but there are also abilities that are more difficult to measure.
+It’s much easier for recruiters to evaluate your possession of hard skills but some abilities are more difficult to measure.

 These as known as “soft” or interpersonal skills.
 A few examples would be: